-You may obtain a copy of your criminal record by submitting a Criminal History Record Request (SP-167) form which can be downloaded from this Web site.
+You may obtain a copy of your criminal record by submitting a Criminal History Record Name Search which can be prefilled and printed from this Web site.
 The form requires a notarized signature and a fee of $15.00 is assessed for each request.
 Allow approximately 12-15 business days for processing.

 Can I obtain criminal history information on someone else?

-In order to obtain criminal history information on another individual, you must obtain their consent for release of the record by completing a Request for Criminal History Information Form (SP-167) which can be downloaded from this Web site.
+In order to obtain criminal history information on another individual, you must obtain their consent for release of the record by completing a Criminal History Record Name Search which can be prefilled and printed from this Web site.
 The form requires the notarized signature of the requestor, as well as the person named in the record, and a fee of $15.00 is assessed for each request.
 The results will contain conviction information maintained in Virginia’s files.
 Please allow approximately 12-15 business days to receive your response.

 We need to conduct numerous employee criminal record name searches in the state of Virginia.
 How can we be authorized to request criminal record electronically?